 Larry Peterson Sr was born and raised in NYC and is a former iron-worker.
 In 1979, after coming down with MS, he and his wife and three children moved to Florida.
-He began doing weekly commentary for a local newspaper and today he is a Catholic/Christian author and writer having written four books and hundreds of columns on various topics, particularly on little known saints.
+He began doing weekly commentary for a local newspaper and today he is a Catholic/Christian author and writer having written four books (all listed in the sidebar)and hundreds of columns on various topics, particularly on little-known saints.

 Larry belongs to the CWG (Catholic Writer’s Guild), CWS (Catholic WrIter’s Society), and his commentary and essays have been published in such publications as Zenit from Rome, Aleteia, Top Catholic Blogs, New Evangelization, Big Pulpit, as well as others.
-He also has his own blog which is called, It Makes Sense to Me.
+IN addition to this site, Cradling Catholic, He also has another site which is called, It Makes Sense To Me located at http://slipperywillie.blogspot.com

 Away from the keyboard, Larry has been a member of the St. Vincent de Paul Society for over twenty years and is a Fourth Degree member of the Knights of Columbus.
 He is also an EMHC (aka Eucharistic Minister) for the sick and homebound and an usher at Sacred Heart Catholic Church in Pinellas Park, FL.